 The N.C.
-Religious Coalition for Justice for Immigrants was formed in response to rising anti-immigrant rhetoric and sentiment here in North Carolina.
+Religious Coalition for Justice for Immigrants was formed by the North Carolina Council of Churches in response to rising anti-immigrant rhetoric and sentiment here in North Carolina.

 This coalition acknowledges that finding a solution to immigration policy is a complex matter and that people can and do disagree about policy specifics.